How to think in English and stop directly translating from your mother tongue

 The personalised sentence (Bio Sam u preko dvadeset zemalja) proved to be an excellent model for talking about life experiences and declining the noun 'country'.
 'Bio sam u' roughly translates to 'I was in'.
 Hence, I had to engage in some cognitive processing to avoid negative language transfer.
 Trying to directly translate 'I’ve been to …' wouldn’t work.
 I had to think in Serbian - 'I was in …'.

-When I began to communicate in Serbian, these model sentences would be 'swimming' in my head.
+Communicating with others in Serbian on a daily basis, these model sentences would be 'swimming' through my mind.
 Essentially, I was constantly tuned in to my Word-Phrase Table.
 This is the key point.
 When I had to speak about my travel experiences, it was as if a switch would flick in my mind.
 I recalled this model sentence and the structure 'Bio sam u …'.
 Therefore, this method helped me to avoid negative language transfer in this and many other contexts.

 Three types of speakers of English - become a motivated strategist